permutationlock/ztrait/README.md

 }
 ```

-## Verifying that a type implements a trait in its definition
+## Declaring that a type implements a trait

-Alongside enforcing trait implementation in generic functions, types can
+Alongside enforcing trait implementation in generic functions, types themselves
-call assert directly in their definition to declare that they implement a given
+can delare that they implement a given trait.
-trait.

 ```Zig
 const MyCounter = struct {